-The Jaeger LeCoultre Reverso is one of the most interesting and inventive watch designs ever made.
-The development of the Reverso is also what spurred the partnership between the watch manufacturer LeCoultre and the firm Jaeger S.A. to form Jaeger LeCoultre (JLC) as we know it today.
+The Jaeger-LeCoultre Reverso is one of the most interesting and inventive watch designs ever made.
+The development of the Reverso is also what spurred the partnership between the watch manufacturer LeCoultre and the firm Jaeger S.A. to form Jaeger-LeCoultre (JLC).

-JLC created the Reverso in the 1930’s out of necessity.
-A group of British Army officers stationed in India enjoyed playing polo in their downtime.
+The Jaeger-LeCoultre Reverso history begins in the 1930s.
+During that time, a group of British Army officers stationed in India enjoyed playing polo in their downtime.
 The sport is somewhat brutal and aggressive, from powerful mallets to hard polo balls.
-Any player who left their watch on during a match found it got destroyed.
+Any player who left their watch on during a match found it destroyed.
 So, they approached a local watch dealer named Cesar De Trey about designing a watch that could hold up to the sport.
 In turn, De Trey enlisted the help of Jacques-David LeCoultre and the firm Jaeger S.A. to fulfill the request.

-Although the Reverso’s design was largely based on functionality, it also captured the Art Deco aesthetic of the era.
-Soon, the Jaeger LeCoultre Reverso gained popularity outside the world of polo and sports.
-Instead of considering the solid metal caseback a protective shield, wearers saw this surface as blank canvas and space to add unique personality to their watches through customization, personal dedications, and self-expression.
-Using engraving, lacquer, and hammered gold leaf, owners began adding initials, family crests, miniature paintings, and other tributes to their Reversos.
+Although they based Reverso’s design on functionality, it also captured the Art Deco aesthetic of the era.
+Soon, the Jaeger-LeCoultre Reverso gained popularity outside the world of polo and sports.
+Instead of considering the solid metal caseback a protective shield, wearers saw this surface as a blank canvas and space to add a unique personality to their watches through customization, personal dedications, and self-expression.
+Using engraving, lacquer, and hammered gold-leaf, owners began adding initials, family crests, miniature paintings, and other tributes to their Reversos.

 The Reverso’s First Dedicated Movement and A Few Roadblocks

-The late 1970’s and early 1980’s brought on the dawn of the Quartz Crisis, which impacted the entire watch industry.
+The late 1970s and early 1980s brought on the dawn of the Quartz Crisis, which impacted the entire watch industry.
 Traditional manufacturers looked to new ways to stay relevant and afloat.
-This prompted Jaeger LeCoultre to revive the iconic Reverso in 1983.
-Although the Reverso has remained largely unchanged over the years, Jaeger LeCoultre made some updates to the model upon its re-release.
-They introduced the most complex Reverso case ever made, which was comprised of over 50 components and boasted water resistance for the first time.
+This prompted the brand to continue the Jaeger-LeCoultre Reverso history in 1983.
+Although the Reverso has remained largely unchanged over the years, Jaeger-LeCoultre made some updates to the model upon its re-release.
+They introduced the most complex Reverso case ever made.
+It was comprised of over 50 components and boasted water resistance for the first time.

 The 1990’s and Beyond